yngveha/Digital-System-Design/RTL-coding/subprograms.md

 ## Counterexamples and limitations
 ### Multiple output vectors
-VHDL procedures are created to only allow changes in a single output vector.
+VHDL functions only allow a single output vector.
 When creating digital logic it is often desirable to have more than one output.
 An example of this would be a division or square root algorithm where the calculations reveal a reminder or error along with the result, which may be useful.